hanlywijaya/Acer-Aspire-A515-55-Opencore/README.md

 $ sudo trimforce enable

 ```

+### The transition from Big Sur to Monterey
+macOS Monterey 12.0 will be released on the 25th of October and will need a whole new EFI.
+The best way of an easy transition is going to be the steps on how to install/upgrade to Monterey soon.
+The new EFI may be take up to Oct 30 for it to be released.
+Many things may be problems and as we get more Monterey updates, the more that gets fixed.

+### How to update

+-- If you are simply updating for example (11.6 to 11.6.1), you can simply update it like any Mac.

+-- If you are updating to a new OS for example (Big Sur to Monterey), you need to follow the steps below.
+1. Download the OS installer.
+You can get one from the App Store.
+2. Get a 16GB USB/partition and format it as a Extended Journal & not APFS.
+Make sure it is a GUID Table too.
+3. Back up your computer with Time Machine or copy your files to iCloud/USB/SSD to keep it safe.
+(Optional)
+4. Download the latest EFI for the OS you need in the releases page of this repository.
+5. Install the EFI **on the USB/partition** and do the needed steps. **DO NOT INSTALL THE EFI ON YOUR EXISTING MACOS PARTITION OTHERWISE YOU MAY NOT BE ABLE TO BOOT INTO THE OS ALREADY INSTALLED ON YOUR DISK (SSD/HDD)** (steps somewhere above in this README)
+6. Use createinstallmedia of your installer onto your USB.
+You will need a Mac and instructions are on https://support.apple.com/en-us/HT201372.
+7. Boot into the external USB EFI and boot into your installer.
+8. **(Optional)** You can boot into your BIOS and make your USB the first boot selection.
+9. Install macOS like normal. **DO NOT ERASE YOUR DISK UNLESS YOU WOULD LIKE A FRESH INSTALL INSTEAD OF A KEEP ALL FILES IN SAME STATE UPGRADE.** Make sure that when your computer reboots while installing, that you boot into your USB's EFI and boot into 'macOS Installer'.
+10. When your computer doesn't show 'macOS Installer' and instead shows your disk's name, that means that your installation is complete.
+11. Boot into your install through the USB and continue setup like normal.
+If you wiped your computer to have a fresh install, you can either set it up as a new Mac or restore a Time Machine backup or simply migrate using the Migration Assistant later.
+12. You will need to copy your USB's EFI to your computer.
+Simply follow the steps above in the README and instead of getting a fresh copy of the latest EFI for your OS from the repository, simply copy the EFI from your USB and use that, unless the EFI is acting funny.
+13. Congrats!
+You're done!

 ### Development and Functionality
 If you would like to help/add items to give extra functionality to Aspire A515-55, you can make an issue with the tag 'feature enhancement'.